 IrisVR Prospect works with the modeling software you already use to launch your 3D models into virtual reality (VR).
-Currently, Prospect supports SketchUp, Revit, Rhino, Grasshopper, and OBJ files.
+Currently, Prospect supports SketchUp, Navisworks, Revit, Rhino, Grasshopper, and FBX/OBJ files.

 SketchUp is one of the most widely used 3D modeling programs.
 It’s perfect for fast and easy 3D modeling; SketchUp gives users the basics they need to bring designs to life.

 3D models from SketchUp are compatible with Prospect.
 Simply import your Sketchup model into Prospect and launch your file.
-You’ll immediately go into virtual reality via your HTC Vive or Oculus Rift headset.
+You’ll immediately go into virtual reality via your HTC Vive, Oculus Rift, or Oculus Quest headset.
 No extra conversions necessary.

 Revit takes users from concept to visualization with modeling tools for every stage of a project.
 With features for architectural design, structural engineering, and construction, the software can be used by any member of the project team in planning, constructing or managing buildings and infrastructure.

 Models made in Revit are compatible with Prospect.
 Simply drag and drop your BIM files into your Prospect library and then launch your file moments later.
-You’ll immediately be transported into virtual reality via your HTC Vive or Oculus Rift headset – no extra conversions necessary.
+You’ll immediately be transported into virtual reality via your HTC Vive, Oculus Rift, or Oculus Quest headset – no extra conversions necessary.

 Prospect includes several features that are compatible with Revit.
 Prospect imports your Viewpoints into the model, allowing you to easily jump between rooms and views.
 The Inspect Element tool allows you to review basic information about each object in your model, which can be flagged and noted for revision.